athoug/100-days-of-code/round-1-log.md

 Flex is making more sence now.
 So glad that I'm following along teh course.
 I also wen't over chapter 2 of the 'React for visual learners' book.

 _Note to self_ slow and steady wins teh race.

+### R1D13: January 14 Monday
+We're back at it!
+Covered all the basics of Flexbox.
+And started chapter 3 of the 'React for Visual Learners' course.

+_Note to self_ we got this mate!